mmuller88/mmblog/content/ADF-App-eng/index.md

 # New ACA Update Available

 As the [ACA Git Repository](https://github.com/Alfresco/alfresco-content-app) evolves at an incredibly fast rate, the question arises how we can integrate these updates into our ADF web app in just a few steps.
-So far I hat not to do that but basically these steps are mentioned:
+So far I have not had to do that but basically these steps are mentioned:

 1) The alfresco-content-app Git submodule must be updated.
-2) The versions de package.json in the project folder must be synchronized with those in the alfresco-content-app/package.json
+2) The dependencies of the package.json file in the project folder must be synchronized with those in the alfresco-content-app/package.json

 # Summary

 Wow think about what we did here.
 We actually wrote our own ADF webapp which is based on ACA and can be easily updated at any time!
 For that we first had to create a new Git repo.
 Then integrate the ACA project as a submodule.
 Immediately afterwards we tested the Docker Compose Deployment in ACA.
 Then we rebuilt the repo so that we integrated our own Angular Extension into the ADF web app.
 That’s it!
 I hope you had fun and the article was helpful.

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).

+# Kudos

+To [Eddie May](https://twitter.com/freshwebs) the new awesome Digital Community Manager of Alfresco for doing some English quality check and offering more feedback for coming posts :).